 What should not be placed in a cache?

 People of all ages hide and seek caches, so think carefully before placing an item into a cache.
 Explosives, ammunition, knives, drugs and alcohol should not be placed in a cache.
 Respect the local laws.
 Food items are always a bad idea.
-Animals have better noses than humans, and in some cases caches have been chewed through and destroyed because of food items in a cache.
+Animals have better noses than humans, and in some cases caches have been chewed through and destroyed because they contained food items.

 Where are caches found?

 It is common for geocachers to hide caches in locations that are important to them, reflecting a special interest or skill of the cache owner.
 These unique locations on the planet can be quite diverse.
 Make sure to read the cache descriptions carefully, especially the difficulty and terrain ratings as some cache finds can be technical and physically challenging.
-For instance, a cache located on the side of a rocky cliff accessible only by rock climbing equipment may be hard to find.
+For instance, a cache located on the side of a rocky cliff accessible only through the use of rock climbing equipment.
 An underwater cache may only be accessed by SCUBA.
 Other caches may require long difficult hiking, orienteering and special equipment.
 Caches may be located in cities both above and below ground, and outside of buildings.
-Even the skillful placement of a small logbook in an urban environment may be quite challenging to find even with the accuracy of a GPS.
+As a result, even the skillful placement of a small logbook in an urban environment may be quite challenging to find despite the accuracy of a GPS.
 Have fun and remember to share your geocaching experiences online.

 Can I move a cache once I find it?